 For journal or book publications, the corresponding publisher should assign the DOI.
 If your publisher isn’t registering DOIs, you may point them to the CrossRef website which provides useful information on how to get started.
-Other alternatives include the registration via mEDRA or an OASPA membership (for Open Access publishers).
+Other alternatives include registration via mEDRA or an OASPA membership (for Open Access publishers).

 4. As a Max Planck institute or project, can we use this service to assign DOIs to items stored in our local repository?

-Yes, the agreement with the TIB Hannover enables the Max Planck Digital Library to serve as central DataCite data center for the Max Planck Society.
+Yes, the agreement with the TIB Hannover enables the Max Planck Digital Library to serve as a central DataCite data center for the Max Planck Society.
 Please contact us to learn more about the processes and conditions involved.